 Marketing your fundraising event through an effective email campaign is one of the best ways to notify new donors and attendees about your event.
 But do your emails reach your audience or do they go right into the trash?
 Email campaigns can give you the best results if you follow the rules right.
 Not that there are hard and fast rules, but following certain tried and tested practices can take your campaign a long way.
 Here are 7 important tips to consider while creating an email campaign to draw attendees to your non-profit event.

 - Be Human: Want maximum attendees at your fundraiser event?
-Personalize your email to promote your event.
+Build your email list and personalize your email to promote your non-profit events.
 Remember you are interacting with a human, not a computer.
-Most email marketing softwares allow you to include your reader’s first/full names.
+Most email marketing software allows you to include your reader’s first/full names.
 For a better response rate, use the reader’s name in the subject line to get their attention quicker.

 YAPSODY Content is protected by copyrights, trademark, and/or other intellectual property laws.
 User agrees not to copy, reproduce, distribute, publish, display, repost on any website, or create derivative works of the YAPSODY Content without the express written permission of YAPSODY or as otherwise expressly permitted pursuant to the TOU, or to the extent that YAPSODY Content sharing functionality is provided by YAPSODY.
 YAPSODY reserves all rights to YAPSODY Content not granted herein.